Panhellenic Games: Athletes

 According to archaeologist, H.W.
 Pleket, in the early days of the Olympic Games, before the formation of local or the remaining "Big Four" festivals, the athletes mostly came from the wealthy class of Greek male athletes.
 This is because the cost training and traveling would be too great for those of low birth to participate.
 Pleket and historian David Stone Potter describe a view from Alcibiades saying how he would rather breed horses for racing than take part in the gymnastic events because it was "not to be pursued by one of low estate."
 However, as the games progressed, less wealthy athletes were able to eventually take part in the Festival by being sponsored by their home towns or wealthy backers.
 Many of the less wealthy had to work their way up through the local festivals in order to prove themselves.

-Young describes how the men were divided into different class groups for the Games however, the division was different at different festivals.
+Young describes how the men were divided into different groups for the Games, however the division differed from one festival to another.
 These groups consisted of boys, youths and men but sometimes may just be broken into men and boys.

 Edward Norman Gardiner makes the point that physical fitness and athletics is incredibly important in the Ancient Greek world because every male is required to take part in the Greek military.
 Because of the environment of warfare, physical fitness was essential to men's life.

 Bronze figure of a running girl.
 Spartan.
 The short chiton baring one breast matches the outfit that Pausanias says was worn by athletes competing in the Heraean Games.